+These spiced croquettes are a classic Middle Eastern snack.
 Get the recipe for Lamb and Bulgur Wheat Croquettes (Kibbeh) »

 Rich ground veal and potatoes are seasoned with garlic and parsley and fried for a classic Venetian snack.

 A popular snack along Senegal’s coast where seafood is plentiful, these small fried hand pies are filled with a spicy herb and fish filling.
 Get the recipe for Fried Fish Pies (Pastels) »

 Crisp on the outside and creamy on the inside, potato croquettes filled with a combination of white cheddar and salty ham are the ultimate party snack.
 Get the recipe for Virginia Ham and White Cheddar Croquettes »

 Piquant Stilton replaces the more traditional cheddar in this bite-sized twist on the classic British dish.
 Get the recipe for Apple and Stilton Welsh Rarebit Bites »

 These succulent Sichuan meatballs are fried until crisp, then coated with a sweet and sour sauce.
-[Get the recipe for Sweet and Sour Pork and Oyster Meatballs (Tangcu Muli Rouwan) »(http://www.saveur.com/article/Recipes/Pork-Oyster-Meatballs)
+[Get the recipe for Sweet and Sour Pork and Oyster Meatballs (Tangcu Muli Rouwan) »(https://www.saveur.com/article/Recipes/Pork-Oyster-Meatballs/)